Azure/ResourceModules/docs/wiki/Contribution guide - Contribution flow.md

 Finally, once your contribution is implemented and validated, open a PR for the CARML maintainers to review.
 Make sure you:

+- Make sure you provide a meaningful PR title and description.
 - Follow instructions you find in the PR template.
 - Set your Github handle as assignee.
+- Assign the PR with meaningful labels, based on the intended improvements (e.g., modules, pipelines, bug, documentation).
 - Reference the issue number as per the [Create or pick up an issue](#create-or-pick-up-an-issue) step.
 - If applicable, please reference the badge status of your pipeline run.
 This badge will show the reviewer that the code changes were successfully validated & tested in your environment.
 To create a badge, first select the three dots (`...`) at the top right of the pipeline, and then chose the `Create status badge` option.